bitfireAT/webdav-push/webdav-push-draft.md

 ## Push Transports

-WebDAV-Push isn't restricted to specific push services and allows clients to specify which push services they support.
-This allows upcoming push services to be used with WebDAV-Push.
+WebDAV-Push isn't restricted to specific push transports and allows clients to specify which push transports they support.
+This allows upcoming push transports to be used with WebDAV-Push.

 WebDAV-Push currently recommends to implement at least Web Push (see Appendix A).

-UnifiedPush is an open set of specifications and allows push notifications to be delivered over various transports.

-For proprietary push services (like Google FCM), client vendors may need to provide a _rewrite proxy_ that signs and forwards the UnifiedPush requests to the respective proprietary service.
+For proprietary push services (like Google FCM), client vendors may need to provide a _rewrite proxy_ that signs and forwards the requests to the respective proprietary service.

-A Web Push transport could support all major browsers and provide [Message Encryption](https://www.rfc-editor.org/rfc/rfc8291.html) and [VAPID](https://www.rfc-editor.org/rfc/rfc8292).

 Push transport definitions can define extra properties and additional processing rules.
-For instance, a transport definition could define that WebDAV servers should send an additional *topic* header so that previous undelivered push messages are replaced by new ones.
+For instance, a transport definition could define that WebDAV servers should send an additional *topic* header with their push notifications so that previous undelivered push messages are replaced by new ones.